-The Load Status Screen displays the electrical status of all the AC powered devices that are controlled by the control system.
-This screen also displays the AC voltage and amperage usage on both power legs i Phase Detection Manual / Automatic Set to Manual for standard Transfer Switch.
-Set to Automatic for RV-C Transfer Switch.
-A RV-C Transfer Switch has the capability of automatically detecting Dual Phase (240 VAC) 50 Amp AC power based on the available AC power source.
+The Load Status Screen displays the Load Shed status of all the AC powered devices that are controlled by the control system.
+This screen also displays the AC voltage and amperage usage for both power legs.
+The Back Button returns you to the AC Power Screen.